the Final Cut

 “Dear God in heaven,” Jenny blurted, surprise momentarily undercutting her determined paganism.
 “Two Ethan Raynes?
 This just keeps getting worse!”
 She shook her head.
 “I’ll have some of that brandy after all.
 Suddenly I think I need it.”

 Giles fetched it for her, along with a fresh cup of tea.
 “By that point,” he said, setting the cup in front of her, “I was willing to use any resource I could acquire.
 I had estimated perhaps twelve hours, probably more, between your capture and my finding of Angelus’s note.
-Another two hours to scout the factory, send up a flare for Ethan, gather tools and weapons and spell materials, and secure Ethan’s cooperation once he arrived; then another hour of arguing with Xander, adjusting our supplies to accommodate a third member in the party, finalize the basic plan — such as it was — and return to the factory.
+Another two hours to scout the factory, send up a flare for Ethan, gather tools and weapons and spell materials, and secure Ethan’s cooperation once he arrived; then another hour of arguing with Xander, adjusting our supplies to accommodate a third member in the party, finalizing the basic plan — such as it was — and returning to the factory.
 Add in at least another two hours working our way through the involution before reaching the chamber where we faced our counterparts.
 By then, I knew you would have been in captivity for eighteen hours or more, and was … increasingly concerned.”

 “I know,” Jenny said, and took a long swallow of the spiked tea.
 “I know.
 It’s just … at least, with Xander along, the two of you had him outnumbered.
 Add in another one —”